ical4j/ical4j-user-guide/docs/command/ict.md

 Added link to 'birthdays:1234567890'.
 ```

-List subcomponents of an object using its UID.
+List subcomponents and customized recurrences of an object using its UID.

 ```shell
 > ict ls birthdays:1234567890